France–Morocco relations: Education

 Morocco also imports education from France.
 To this day, French schools, which are colloquially referred to as la mission—whether they're actually related to Mission Laïque Française or not—and in which French is the language of instruction and Arabic is only taught as a second language, still have a major presence in Morocco.
 The schools are certified by the Agency for French Education Abroad, and administered by the French Ministry of Foreign Affairs, and the student body is typically composed of the children of Morocco's elite and well-to-do classes.
 These schools, such as Lycée Lyautey in Casablanca, are typically located in big cities such as Casablanca, Rabat, Fes, Marrakesh, Meknes, and Oujda.

 France is the number 1 destination for Moroccan students leaving the country to study abroad, receiving 57.7% of all Moroccans studying outside of Morocco.
 Moroccan students also represent the largest group of foreign students in France, at 11.7% of all international students at universities in France, according to a 2015 UNESCO study.

 According to a study published in 2019, 35% of Moroccans speak French—more than Algeria at 33%, and Mauritania at 13%.

 There are approximately 1,514,000 Moroccans living in France, representing the largest community of Moroccans outside of Morocco.
 The INSEE announced that there are approximately 755,400 Moroccan nationals residing in France as of October 2019, representing 20% of France's immigrant population.
 King Mohammed VI chose France as his first state visit and the French President returned the favor.
 France financed 51% of the Al-Boraq high speed rail project, which was inaugurated by King Muhammad VI and President Emmanuel Macron on November 15, 2018.

 Immigration

 Moroccan immigration to France is a hot political issue in French politics.
-In 2024, the murder of Philippine Le Noir de Carlan by a Moroccan migrant resulted in a administrative scandal.
+In 2024, the alleged murder of Philippine Le Noir de Carlan by a Moroccan migrant resulted in an administrative scandal.